Victoria-Ogunkolade/Dynamic-Sales-Tracking-Dashboard/README.md

 Open the Excel file and use the slicers to explore different insights.

 **Contributions:**
 Feedback and improvements are welcome!
-Feel free to fork this repository, suggest enhancements, or use the dataset for your own projects.